 Me: I want to be part of an organisation that has a social conscience I can be proud of.

-At Baillie Gifford, we’re always conscious of our impact on the environment, so we created an Operations Environment Group, comprised of eight voluntary staff members from across the business.
+At Baillie Gifford, we’re always conscious of our impact on the environment, so we created an Operations Environment Group, which looks at the environmental aspects of the way Baillie Gifford conducts its day-to-day business.

-Together, they work to introduce targets and influence policies that will reduce the firm’s carbon footprint.
-Some of their current projects include adding software to printers to monitor paper usage and introducing the Pawprint app so employees can choose to monitor their individual carbon footprint.
+The group works to introduce targets and influence policies that will reduce the firm’s carbon footprint.
+Some recent projects include the introduction of the Pawprint app so employees can choose to monitor their individual carbon footprint and an Electric Vehicle Salary Sacrifice scheme which aims to provide a tax-efficient method for leasing a new electric vehicle.
 They have also consulted with the Construction Manager of our new office building to ensure that environmental concerns are part of the layout and fit-out of the new premises.
 In addition, they have implemented the company-wide decision to double offset our carbon footprint.

-Our internal teams calculate the firm’s annual carbon footprint, verified externally by the Carbon Trust.
-Once confirmed, our Operations Environment Group works with an organisation called Climate Care to identify projects for offsetting.
+Our internal teams calculate the firm’s annual carbon footprint, which is independently verified by approved external agencies.
+Once confirmed, our Operations Environment Group works with a small number of organisations to identify projects for offsetting.

 Over the last few years, we’ve chosen to support initiatives that both protect and create natural environments.
 Some examples are "The Gola Rainforest Project" - a unique initiative in one of West Africa's last remaining hot spots.
-In addition, we support reforestation projects at Loch Eye and Glennochy Estate in Scotland, replanting native specifics such as Scots pine, willow, oak and hazel trees.
-We also support a reforestation prokect on the Isle of Skye that creates safe habits for endangered species, such as sea eagles
+In addition, we support reforestation projects at Loch Ewe and Glennochy Estate in Scotland, replanting species such as Scots pine, willow, oak and hazel trees.
+We also support a reforestation project on the Isle of Skye that creates safe habitats for endangered species, such as sea eagles.
+The range of projects will expand in the coming years as we look to bring in projects relating to agriculture as well as Direct Air Carbon Capture.